impact-db/impact-db-docs/source/description.md

+# Description of This Project

-# ImpactDB Experimental Data Upload Demo
+## ImpactDB Experimental Data Upload Demo
 This repository contains code that demonstrates how experimental data can be uploaded to ImpactDB's firestore.

 The user needs to send a POST request to https://us-central1-impact-db.cloudfunctions.net/uploadExperimentalData.